Loader

 Blood in the vomit can indicate a dangerous medical problem.
 If you are vomiting blood, it is important to seek medical attention immediately.

-The most common symptom of blood in vomit is hematemesis, which is the vomiting of bright red blood.
-This usually indicates that the bleeding is coming from the upper gastrointestinal tract, such as the stomach or esophagus.
-If the blood is dark in color, it may be coming from the lower gastrointestinal tract, such as the intestines.
+The presence of blood in vomiting is the most common symptom of hematemesis.
+If the blood is bright red in colour, it usually indicates bleeding in the upper gastrointestinal tract, such as the stomach or oesophagus.
+But, if the blood is darker in colour, it may be coming from the lower gastrointestinal tract, such as the intestines.

 Other symptoms of blood in vomit include: